Deploy Cisco Secure Client

 2. Install the Cisco Secure Client Diagnostic and Reporting Tool (DART) module, which provides useful diagnostic information about the Cisco Secure Client installation.

-3. Install the Umbrella Roaming Security, Network Visibility Module, SBL, Network Access Manager, Posture modules, or ISE compliance modules in any order.
+3. Install the Umbrella Roaming Security, Network Visibility Module, SBL, Network Access Manager, Posture modules, ISE compliance, or Zero Trust Access modules in any order.

 Step 2